Luminarys/patchy/README.md

 * Update Now Playing using websocket
 * Implement the music timer properly
 * Implement proper music sync -- Use a dual jPlayer setup where one player loads the next song while the other plays the song it prev. loaded
+* Implement the Queue properly

 #Things to Do:
-* Implement the Queue properly
 * Implement client requests
+* Implement library searching
 * Implement client music uploads
+* Implement now listening counter